pverma12394/graphql-poc/README.md

 ## Generating the data for the application

-Currently, an example dataset is stored in a local directory : `/data/gene/gene_expression.js`
+Currently, this application is using a mock data that is AI generated.
+The data is found in `./src/resolvers.js`.
-The seeding command will refer to the data stored here to populate the mongoDB database.
+Once we store the data in a database, the seeding command will refer to the data stored in `./data` to populate the mongoDB database.

 NOTE : Since graphQL is database agnostic, you can choose any storage solution in the backend.
 We have used MongoDB for this POC as it fulfils our use case.